2447328758/socketResponseHttpRequest/README.md

   ...

-  \r\n *//this is a mark for broswer to identify the request header and the request body*
+  \r\n *//this is a mark for broswer to identify the response header and the response body*

   [response body]It can be binary data;

+  \r\n *//this marks the end of the response body*

 ## The use of the file transfer